Autism and education

 • have difficulty demonstrating their knowledge and understanding the task at hand

-• struggle with changes to their usual school routines, or they're worrying of potential changes
+• struggle with changes to usual school routines, or worry of potential changes

-• unable to maintain concentration if they do not understand 'the point' the teacher is making.
+• cannot concentrate if they do not understand 'the point'.

 • considering if their homework can be limited or completed within the school day